MMcClure11/sightings-client/NOTES.md

   - Changed the creation of a comment to not use current_user and instead pass in the user_id from the client.
 Result being that when running the heroku api and local client a user CAN add a comment.
 Confirming that the session info is not being sent successfully via credentials: "include" in the fetch requests.
 It also works when using heroku api and client.
   - Refactored to not call current_user in the backend, but instead pass the user_id from the frontend.
 This makes the app functional so users can add, edit and delete sightings and comments.
   - Still have sessions issue to fix: using current_user.build is better practice, and users cannot enter a URL to navigate to a page (it logs them out) and if a user refreshes the page it logs them out.
+  - try adding rails_same_site_cookie gem, tested on Heroku site, and IT WORKS!